katreparitosh/katreparitosh.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-**<center>A little about me.</center>**
+## **<center>A LITTLE ABOUT ME</center>**

 <p align="justify">

-👋 Hi!
-I am Paritosh.<br><br>

 I am a NLP Scientist/Researcher skilled in conducting R&D at the intersection of Natural Language Processing (NLP), Applied ML, Language Science, and Computational Linguistics.<br><br>

-Currently, I am working as a Data Scientist at <a href = "https://en.wikipedia.org/wiki/PayPal"> PayPal Inc. </a> with the Applied Science team supporting the core AI/NLP capabilities of the Customer Success Platform (CSP).<br><br>
+Presently, I am working as a Data Scientist at <a href = "https://en.wikipedia.org/wiki/PayPal"> PayPal Inc. </a> with the Applied Science group under the Customer Success Org to build the core AI/NLP capabilities supporting Customer Success Platform (CSP).<br><br>

 In Dec 2022, I graduated with an MS in Computer Science from the <a href = "https://engineering.buffalo.edu/computer-science-engineering.html"> University at Buffalo, New York </a>.
 During that period, I was affiliated with <a href = "https://www.xlab-ub.com/research"> X-LAB @ UB </a> where I conducted research on the topic of "Science of Science" advised by <a href = "https://www.xlab-ub.com/research"> Prof. Jinjun Xiong</a>.
-You can read more about this work <a href = "https://katreparitosh.github.io/research/">here</a>.<br><br>
+You can read more about this research <a href = "https://katreparitosh.github.io/research/">here</a>.<br><br>

 <img src = "/images/presentation.jpeg" width="1400" height="500">
 <small><center><i>Presentation on Usability of Password Managers @ University at Buffalo, 2022</i></center></small>